 Keeping our family and possessions safe is so important, but home safety can be expensive.
 As great as fancy home security systems are, CCTV that hooks up to your smartphone and brand new windows and doors- they’re extremely expensive.
 If you don’t have thousands of pounds to spend on kitting out your place (or maybe you’re renting and can’t make these kinds of changes), there are still some things you can do.
 Here are some of the ways you can keep burglars at bay which are more budget friendly.

 Upgrade Your Locks

-First of all, if you have never changed the locks to your home, you should do so.
+First of all, if you have never changed the locks on your home, you should do so.
 You have no idea who else has a copy of your key, people who previously lived in the property or anyone they knew could be holding on to it.
 There have been cases where burglars have come back to properties many years later and simply used an old key.
-So having the locks changed and knowing exactly who has a copy is crucial for home security.
-You could also upgrade the locks themselves.
-High-quality cylinders will prevent ‘lock snapping’ a method burglars use to hijack locks and enter the home.
-Adding an additional five lever deadlock will also give an extra layer of security.
-Many insurers will request that you have this anyway so if it’s worth having it installed if you don’t already.
-A locksmith such as Bradleys Safe and Lock Works will be able to give you more information.
+Having the locks changed and knowing exactly who has a copy is crucial for home security.
+Get on google and look for a decent locksmith in your area to come out and give you a quote.

 Cut Down Bushes

 Bushes, trees and hedges can provide privacy from the street, which can seem like a great thing.
 However, they also provide privacy and cover to a burglar trying to gain entry into your home.
 Any plants in the front garden should be kept lower than around four feet.
 Going out with a pair of hedge cutters or garden shears and trimming everything back costs nothing.
 But it could well make your home a less appealing target for burglars.